aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 with the function `egvtools::landscape_function()` total edge between the two classes is calculated.
 During calculation of landscape metric, inverse distance weighted (power = 2) gap filling on the output is initialized to ensure no missing values at the edges.
-At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.
+Finally, the layer is standardized by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r